-Even though you may love your puppy or dog more than you ever thought possible and think of her as one of your “children,” it's important to remember that a dog is not a person.
+Even though you may love your puppy or dog more than you ever thought possible and think of him as your child, it's important to remember that a dog is not a person.
 Their genetic makeup dictates that they respond to things differently — after all, you wouldn't get to know your neighbors by sniffing around their toilets.
 But for a dog, the scents that are released from other dogs are key communicators about how they interact.
-This is one example of how dogs differ from humans.
-However, dogs are responsive to human signals and you can train them to behave in ways that are acceptable.
+This is just one example of how dogs are very different from us.
+What's wonderful is that we have learned to live together as two different species sharing the same world.
+That's because dogs are responsive to our signals, and we can train them to behave in ways that are acceptable to us.